It's also a great way to enhance your e-portfolio, if you have one.

 Choosing the topic

-- Have you encountered a process or policy that affects patient safety or experience which no longer seems fit for purpose?
+- Have you encountered a process or policy that affects patient safety or experience that no longer seems fit for purpose?

 - When deciding on your area of focus, choose something you and others genuinely care about.